rapid7/insightconnect-plugins/plugins/manage_engine_service_desk/help.md

 #### Delete Request

-This action lets you delete (move to trash) a request.
+Delete the given request (move it to the trash).

 ##### Input